 Being engaged is also about giving back to our communities, which benefits those who give as well as those who receive.
 A sense of belonging, connectedness and engagement in the places and spaces that matter to us is critical for our physical and mental well-being

 Our targets: All Vancouverites have 4 people in their network that they can rely on, and increase municipal voter turnout to at least 60%

 We use a number of data sources to monitor trends in the health of the city.
 We monitor progress toward Cultivating Connections using data from public health surveys, the federal census program and electoral agencies.

 Steps toward achieving this goal in the first four years of the Healthy City Strategy.

 The health and vitality of our communities is one of the reasons Vancouver is considered one of the best places on earth to live.

-To help build strong communities in Vancouver, the City offers a range of grants funding for non-profit social groups and neighbourhood organizations.
+To help build strong communities in Vancouver, we offer a range of grants funding for non-profit social groups and neighbourhood organizations.

 Healthy City Action Plan 2015 - 2018